Slowdeb/Tryhackme/Sweettooth.md

 Difficulty: Medium

-Overview: In this room we’ll be taking advantage of a misconfigured InfluxDB database, through a authentication bypass vulnerability to access its contents.
+Overview: In this room we’ll be taking advantage of a misconfigured InfluxDB database, through a authentication bypass vulnerability we can access its contents.
 This will leads us to a docker container where we are going to privesc to root and later on escape from the container.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------